microsoft/AzureTRE/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 🪲 Bug report
+name: "\U0001FAB2 Bug report"
 about: Create a report to help us improve
 title: ''
-labels: 'bug'
+labels: bug
 assignees: ''

 ---

 Remember to label the issue with the appropriate area, and also assign it to yourself if you plan to work on the issue in the near future.

 **Describe the bug**